-Do initiatives result in positive or negative impact on customer experience?
+Do initiatives result in a positive or negative impact on customer experience?
 E.g. does it improve or worsen a service delivery speed, functionality, quality, etc. Legislative initiatives for example may result in negative experiences depending on the nature of the change.

 Is there too much change going on at the same time?

 Does the customer give a damn about the change?

 A good high-level view of various change impact data for an executive dashboard may include:

 Initiative quantity and type (technology, product, policy, etc.) throughout the calendar year

 Impact level and type (go-live, training, customer, etc.)

 At-a-glance pie charts and bar graphs are ideal for summarizing multiple axes of data within a 1-pager

 A good heatmap can be one of the most visually memorable reports on change impact with options to drill down into colour-coded divisional and sub-divisional impacts across the timeline indicating both the number of initiatives as well as the levels of impact.